Uniform Swing Projection

 This is a crude measure and can result in some illogical and impossible projections – for example, if a poll showed Labour support dropping by 13%, as one poll did during Summer 2008, then a uniform swing calculation using those figures would project Labour getting less than zero votes in 48 seats.
 This is clearly nonsense.
 Such projections also ignore any regional variations, tactical considerations or variations due to incumbency effects of new MPs or MPs standing down.
 Despite all these drawbacks, it normally does a reasonably good job and, given that it is a straight extrapolation of current voting figures it is at least accepted as a fair projection that is not at the whim of individual guesswork or assumptions.

-For the avoidance of doubt, since some point find this difficult to understand even when I’ve explained it carefully to them, this is NOT my prediction of what will happen at the election.
-It is a uniform swing projection based on the current average of the polls.
+For the avoidance of doubt, this is NOT my prediction of what will happen at the election.
+It is a uniform swing projection based on the current average of the polls – it doesn’t take account of how the polls might change before may, or things like incumbency, by-elections or constituency polling.
+It is not what I expect to actually happen in May.